-The Gerald D. Hines College of Architecture and Design established a new degree of Bachelor of Science in Industrial Design in 2003, becoming the first of its kind in a four-state region covering Texas, Oklahoma, Arkansas, and New Mexico.
+In 2003, the Gerald D. Hines College of Architecture and Design established a new degree of Bachelor of Science in Industrial Design, the first of its kind in a four-state region covering Texas, Oklahoma, Arkansas, and New Mexico.

 The Industrial Design program emerged from an established and respected university in one of the largest and most dynamic urban centers: Houston.
-The resources and environment provided an ideal learning context for the discipline of Industrial Design with resources unique to the metro area, such as NASA, the Texas Media Center, and diverse industrial entities.
+The resources and environment of this city provide an ideal learning context for the discipline of Industrial Design with resources unique to the metro area, such as NASA, the Texas Medical Center, and diverse industrial entities.

 The emerging context of education in the development of digital information technology can be summarized and characterized by the keywords of accessible, flexible, virtual, ubiquitous, connected, collaborative, authentic, and learner-centered.
 This conceptual frame for understanding the world can be linked to design education and practice.

-The education model for the Industrial Design program at the Gerald D. Hines College of Architecture focuses on addressing a new structure of learning by connecting and integrating design knowledge in new, useful, and meaningful ways for the student.
+The education model for the Industrial Design program at the College of Architecture and Design focuses on addressing a new structure of learning by connecting and integrating design knowledge in new, useful, and meaningful ways for the student.

 The ID program emphasizes the learner’s generative and discovery-oriented learning, explained in the following design pedagogy: